germuth/Kekule/README.md

 Each of the nodal lobes involved in pi bond conjugation allow their electrons to delocalize across the molecule.
 Since electrical current is the flow of electrons, such alternating paths are postulated to be electrically conductive [1, 4].
-When electricity (specifically a ësolitoní) is ran through a conjugated system, all single and double bonds are interchanged [4].
+When electricity (specifically a ‚Äòsoliton‚Äô) is ran through a conjugated system, all single and double bonds are interchanged [4].

-This allows some molecules to display a ëswitchingí property.
+This allows some molecules to display a ‚Äòswitching‚Äô property.
 A channel is defined as a path through a molecule.
 A channel is open when the path is alternating, and closed otherwise.
 When some alternating paths are toggled, other paths may be opened or closed.
 This resembles the behavior of circuitry, and is proposed as a basis for molecular computation.
 This proposal is quite